UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 The difference here is that the program will wait for ``requests.get()`` call to return, and that won't happen until the request is complete.
 If you are making a lot of requests and they take a while, that is a lot of time sitting around waiting for the server when your computer isn't doing anything.

 Note that javascript began as a way to automate stuff on web pages -- it lets you attach actions to various events in the browser: clicking button or what have you.
 The "callback" approach is natural for this.
 And once that structure was there, it made sense to keep it when making requests directly from code, that is doing: *Asychronous Javascript and XML* -- i.e. AJAX.
-That that's why callback-based async is "built in" to Javascript.
+That's why callback-based async is "built in" to Javascript.

 Async programming usually (always?) involves an event loop to schedule operations.